pism/pism/doc/sphinx/manual/modeling-dynamics.rst

 There is only one choice for the flow law which takes full advantage of the enthalpy mode of PISM, which is the thermodynamical modeling (i.e. conservation of energy) default.
-Namely the Glen-Paterson-Budd-Lliboutry-Duval flow law :cite:`AschwandenBuelerKhroulevBlatter`, :cite:`LliboutryDuval1985`, :cite:`PatersonBudd`, which is a function `F(\sigma,T,\omega,P)`.
+Namely the Glen-Paterson-Budd-Lliboutry-Duval flow law :cite:`AschwandenBuelerKhroulevBlatter`, :cite:`LliboutryDuval1985`, :cite:`PatersonBudd`,
+which is a function `F(\sigma,T,\omega,P)`.
 This law is the only one in the literature where the ice softness depends on both the temperature and the liquid water fraction, so it parameterizes the (observed) softening of pressure-melting-temperature ice as its liquid fraction increases.
-One can use this default polythermal law or one may choose among a number of "cold ice" laws listed in Table :numref:`tab-flowlaw` which do not use the liquid water fraction.
+One can use this default polythermal law or one may choose among a number of "cold ice" laws listed in :numref:`tab-flowlaw` which do not use the liquid water fraction.

 All flow law parameters can be changed using configuration parameters; see section :ref:`sec-pism-defaults` and the implementation of flow laws in the \emph{Source Code